daoterog/TokyoDrift/data/README.md

 # Data

-Each benchmark owns its configuration and local dataset directory:
+Training configurations live in `../configs/`.
+Each benchmark has a local dataset directory here:

 - `dw4/` and `lj13/` are the primary benchmarks.
 - `lj55/` is retained as the larger Lennard-Jones benchmark.